jackson-zhou-sydney/EP-multicomp/README.md

 # EP with multiple components
 ### Jackson Zhou, John Ormerod and Clara Grazian

-This repository contains expectation propagation code (in R) for Bayesian models with two hybrid components.
+This repository contains expectation propagation code (in R and C++) for Bayesian models with two hybrid components.
 These include:

 - Heteroscedastic linear regression